 How will I make our city’s streets safer?

-How will you address the city’s increasing budget deficit?
+How will I address the city’s increasing budget deficit?

-How will you stop the exodus of residents from New York City?
+How will I stop the exodus of residents from New York City?

 How will I bring back tourism?